sxs-collaboration/www_black-holes_org/_papers/Wittek:2024pis.md

   - "Nelli, Kyle C."
   - "Throwe, William"
   - "Vu, Nils L."
-jref:
+jref: "Phys.Rev.Lett.
+134, 251402 (2025)"
-doi:
+doi: "10.1103/kskl-8dcj"
 date: 2024-10-29
 arxiv: "2410.22290"
 insp_recid: 2843544
+used_spec:
 used_spectre: true
 abstract: |
-  Worldtube excision is a method of reducing computational burden in Numerical Relativity simulations of binary black holes in situations where there is a good analytical model of the geometry around (one or both of) the objects.
+  Worldtube excision is a method of reducing computational burden in numerical relativity simulations of binary black holes in situations where there is a good analytical model of the geometry around (one or both of) the objects.
 Two such scenarios of relevance in gravitational-wave astronomy are (1) the case of mass-disparate systems, and (2) the early inspiral when the separation is still large.
 Here we illustrate the utility and flexibility of this technique with simulations of the fully self-consistent radiative evolution in the model problem of a scalar charge orbiting a